koyoki/redis-cluster/README.md

 * `nodes` - an array of objects with `host` and `port` properties.
 * `redisOptions` - node\_redis client options.
 See [node\_redis](https://github.com/mranney/node_redis) documentation.

+### client.quit()

+Cleanly end connections to all cluster nodes by sending the `QUIT` command after handling all replies.

 ### client.getSlot(key)

 Returns the slot which will be used for a key.